gusztavvargadr/workstations/README.md

 * Downloading [Vagrant] base boxes and pulling [Docker] images.
 * Setting up [AWS] profiles.

-Of course, you can extend these freely with your own configuration options and provisioning steps.
+This way you can easily recreate the same workstations anytime, anywhere, and instead of writing extensive documentation, you can simply share ready to use environments with your teammates and contributors.
+Of course, you can further extend these freely with any of your own configuration options and provisioning steps.

 [Overview]: #overview